-The Board notes that it deliberately left out a hearing held by the Minnesota Public Utilities Commission (PUC) from this exception.
+The Board notes that it left out a hearing held by the Minnesota Public Utilities Commission (PUC) from the exclusion provided by Minnesota Statutes section 10A.01, subdivision 21, paragraph (b), clause (8).
 The nature of the testimony provided to the PUC when it considers cases of rate setting, power plant and powerline siting, and granting of certificates of need under Minnesota Statutes section 216B.243, is unique.
-The PUC should be consulted before including a public hearing held by that agency within the exclusion.
+The PUC should be consulted before the exclusion is expanded to encompass testimony before the PUC.